We’ll check it in a few minutes.

 Turn trends into actions (the safe way)

 Use trends to create small, testable changes.
 Keep the rest stable.
 That is how you learn what actually caused the improvement.
+If multiple things change at once, you lose the ability to attribute results.

 Examples of safe experiments